Equations for solar tracking: Introduction

 \section{Introduction}

-Spectroscopic studies of direct Sun light are commonly used in atmospheric research.
-Such experiments make use of the Sun as a light source to quantify molecular absorptions in the atmosphere and then retrieve trace gases abundance.
-Stratospheric ozone \cite{barret_2002} and greenhouse gases \cite{demaziere_2005} are routinely measured with this technique from ground-based Fourier transform infrared(FTIR) spectrometers, e.g. within the Network for the Detection of Atmospheric Composition Change (NDACC, http://www.ndacc.org/).
-In the UV-visible range, light scattering is more important and enables spectroscopic studies of the atmosphere in other geometries such as zenith measurements \cite{mvr_1998}.
-Direct sun light is however also used \cite{cageao_2001,wang-2010}, its unique and unambiguous light path making it advantageous for some applications \cite{Spinei2011}.
-Beside the spectrometer, the main part of the involved apparatus in direct sun light spectroscopy is the solar tracker, required to compensate for the Sun's apparent movement.
+Spectroscopic analyses of direct incident sunlight are commonly used in atmospheric research.
+Such experiments make use of the Sun as a light source to quantify molecular absorptions in the atmosphere and then retrieve trace gas abundances.
+Stratospheric ozone~\cite{barret2002} and greenhouse gases~\cite{demaziere_2005} are routinely measured with this technique from ground-based Fourier transform infrared (FTIR) spectrometers, e.g.,~within the Network for the Detection of Atmospheric Composition Change (NDACC, http://www.ndacc.org/).
+In the UV-visible range, light scattering is more important and enables spectroscopic studies of the atmosphere in other geometries such as zenith measurements~\cite{mvr_1998}.
+However, direct sunlight is also used~\cite{cageao_2001,wang-2010}, its unique and unambiguous light path making it advantageous for some applications~\cite{Spinei2011}.
+Beside the spectrometer, the main part of the involved apparatus in direct sunlight spectrometry is the solar tracker, required to compensate for the Sun's diurnal motion.

-Several kinds of trackers, sometimes referred as heliostats, are used for atmospheric spectroscopy, based on set-ups of one or several rotating mirrors.
-Some of them are equatorially mounted, like in Table Mountain Facility \cite{cageao_2001} or Harestua \cite{galle_1999}.
+Several kinds of trackers, sometimes referred to as heliostats, are used for atmospheric spectrometry, based on setups of one or several rotating mirrors.
+Some of them are equatorially mounted, like in Table Mountain Facility~\cite{cageao_2001} or Harestua~\cite{galle_1999}.
 In this case, one rotational axis is parallel to the Earth's axis.
 It enables a high tracking accuracy without a computer, since only one axis has to be driven at the Earth's rotation speed.
-To our knowledge, it is the only set-up working without retroaction on the Sun's position.
+To our knowledge, it is the only setup working without feedback on the Sun's position.
 On the other hand, equatorial mounts are large, need to be aligned accurately and their mechanical design is difficult.
-Most of the trackers used today are controlled by a computer which makes possible remote operation and automatization.
-The computer calculates first the Sun position, moves the mirrors to point the Sun and then controls this mirror to optimize the signal on some kind of light sensor.
+Most of the trackers used today are controlled by a computer enabling remote operation and automation.
+The computer first calculates the Sun position, moves the mirrors to point to the Sun and then controls these mirrors to optimize the signal on some kind of light sensor.
+For some trackers, the light sensor is attached to the moving part, whether it is a single mirror~\cite{wiacek_2007} or a mount of two mirrors~\cite{neefs_2007}.
+Compared to the solution presented below, the retroaction is simplified.
+The drawback is that the tracking is done some meters away from the spectrometer and is thus less accurate and stable.